Flight 104: Plot

 A top-secret conference is to be held at Lake Toma, Switzerland to discuss a proposed return to the Mysterons' planet, Mars.
-One of the conference delegates, astrophysicist Dr Conrad, will be flying to Geneva Airport accompanied by two bodyguards: Spectrum Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop).
-The Mysterons (voiced by Donald Gray) have threatened to sabotage the conference.
+One of the conference delegates, astrophysicist Dr Conrad, will be flying to Geneva Airport accompanied by two bodyguards: Spectrum Captains Scarlet and Blue.
+The Mysterons have threatened to sabotage the conference.

 During a pre-flight stay at the Adelphi Hotel, Scarlet and Blue encounter two journalists, Harry and Joe, whose editor is desperate for news stories.
 Recognising Conrad and sensing a scoop, Harry and Joe follow the Spectrum party to Novena Airport and try to book seats on Flight 104, which will be carrying Conrad, Scarlet and Blue to Geneva.
 Spectrum has anonymously booked all of the seats to ensure that the trio will be travelling alone.
 However, Scarlet and Blue ask the airport authorities to admit the journalists to prevent Conrad's movements from being published.

 Shortly after Flight 104 takes off, its crew are found unconscious in a storage room.
 It is discovered that they were drugged by Captain Black and that the airliner is under Mysteron control.
-On Cloudbase, Colonel White (voiced by Donald Gray) orders the launch of the Angel squadron, who intercept Flight 104 over the Alps.
+On Cloudbase, Colonel White orders the launch of the Angel squadron, who intercept Flight 104 over the Alps.
 Seeing the empty cockpit, the Angels emit warning smoke to alert Scarlet and Blue.
 After gaining entry to the cockpit by shooting out the door, the officers discover that Flight 104 is nosediving into the Alps.
 However, the electricity from a power station breaks the Mysterons' hold on the airliner, and Scarlet and Blue are able to pull out of the dive before they crash into a mountain.

 Flight 104 makes its final approach to Geneva, piloted by Scarlet and Blue.
 However, one of Blue's bullets has damaged the circuit that operates the landing gear, which fails to deploy.
 Ordering Blue and the others to the back of the plane, Scarlet makes a successful crash landing but is killed when the front of the plane collides with a bunker.
 Aware of Scarlet's retro-metabolic powers, Blue assures Harry and Joe that the officer is all right.